1) What do I need to start a business?

 The business idea can even include something abstract, like the use of your brand name to others for royalty.
 Just consider celebrities.
 Many of them sell their name and collect royalties from businesses that put the celebrity name on their products.

 You are probably not as famous as a celebrity, but there are bound to be some skills and talents that you can sell through your business.
 Find what you are good at and build a business around that idea.
 Have you thought about setting up an online business on the side of your 9-5 job?
 There are a lot of options you can take to make your business idea a reality.
+Check out our guide on how to start an online business for more information.

 3) Do I understand the market?